 Harnessing the power of automatic contributions

 While 65% of Canadians are actively putting away money for retirement, most of us aren’t saving nearly enough.
-According to Stats Canada, Canadians’ average retirement savings are only $184,000—far short of where they need to be in order for most of us to maintain our working standard of living.
+According to Statistics Canada, Canadians’ average retirement savings are far short of where they need to be in order for most of us to maintain our working standard of living.

 Obviously, we all understand that at some point we’re going to stop working, and that we’ll have to rely on our savings to survive.
 So why is setting money aside for the future such a challenge for so many of us?